Nearly all graphic designers prefer to work with vector images when the images are illustrations or line drawings, and not photographs.

 - Right-click and select Print to Vector.
 (Genesis uses PDF creation protocols to create vector images.)

 - The print dialog will open.
-From here, select Nova PDF as the printer.
-(Nova comes installed with Genesis.
-You can use other pdf or postscript printers that you have installed, but we have found that Nova works best with this export tool.)
+From here, select Genesis PDF Printer as the printer.
+(Genesis PDR Printer comes installed with Genesis R&D. You can use other pdf or postscript printers that you have installed, but we have found that the included printer works best with this export tool.)

 - The Save File as PDF dialog will open.
 Name the file and choose where to export the file to.